PostHog/posthog.com/contents/docs/libraries/bubble.md

 PostHog makes it easy to get data about traffic and usage of your [Bubble](https://bubble.io/) app.
 Integrating PostHog into your site enables analytics about user behavior, custom events capture, session recordings, feature flags, and more.

-This guide walks you through integrating PostHog into your Framer app using the [JavaScript Web SDK](/docs/libraries/js).
+This guide walks you through integrating PostHog into your Bubble app using the [JavaScript Web SDK](/docs/libraries/js).

 ## Installation